 The fact is, magazine editors assume you have superior writing skills and that you can paint a great picture of your destination.
 It’s a requirement if you’re going to pitch stories to magazines.

-But let's assume your writing skills are up to snuff.
-Now you need to sell your story ideas.
-After all, if you can’t sell your travel stories, you won’t get to write them.
+Let's assume your writing skills are up to snuff.
+First, you need to sell your story ideas.
+After all, if you can’t sell your travel stories, you don’t get to write them.

-This is the area where most writers struggle: pitching and querying your stories.
-Most novice travel writers are clueless about the process and sequence of selling their travel stories to magazines.
+Most writers struggle with pitching and querying their stories.
+Novice travel writers are clueless about the process and sequence of selling their travel stories to magazines.

 This is not surprising.
 There’s a whole querying and pitching maze to navigate in order to see your articles published.
 Until you’ve been through it a few dozen times, it’s easy to screw things up.

-After ten years of studying the art and science of querying and marketing freelance articles, I’ve concluded that 80% of your success in the travel writing game is determined by your marketing abilities.
+After seventeen years of studying the art and science of querying and marketing freelance articles, I’ve concluded that 80% of your success in the travel writing game is determined by your marketing abilities.